yunhaixiang/yunhaimath/research.md

 My research interests mainly lie in arithmetic  geometry, number theory, and algebra.
 Specifically, some of the topics I'm curious about are:

 - \\(\mathbb A^1\\)-enumerative geometry
-- Brauer groups and rational points
 - Ramification theory of varieties and sheaves
+- Brauer groups and rational points of varieties
 - Quantum groups, tensor categories, and diagram algebras